Secure Human Action Recognition by Encrypted Neural Network Inference: Results

-Our dataset contains two categories of data: (1) Activities of Daily Living (ADL) was selected from the J-HMDB dataset~\cite{JHMDB}.
-The selected action classes are clap, jump, pick, pour, run, sit, stand, walk, and wave, resulting in 376 videos in total.
-(2) The dataset for fall action class was created by merging the UR Fall Detection dataset (URFD)~\cite{URFD} and the Multiple cameras fall dataset (Multicam)~\cite{multicam}.
-URFD contains 30 fall videos and Multicam contains 22 fall videos from 8 different perspectives.
-The datasets are randomly split into training, validation, and testing sets containing 70\% (84 falls and 264 no-falls), 10\% (10 falls and 36 no-falls), and 20\% (29 falls and 75 no-falls), respectively.
+\paragraph{Dataset.} Our dataset contains two categories of data: (i) Activities of daily living (ADLs) were selected from the J-HMDB dataset~\cite{JHMDB}.
+The selected action classes are clap, jump, pick, pour, run, sit, stand, walk, and wave. (ii) The fall action class was created by the UR Fall Detection dataset (URFD)~\cite{URFD} and the Multiple cameras fall dataset (Multicam)~\cite{multicam}.
+OpenCV (version 3.4.1) was used for image processing.
+We used the pytorch (version 1.3) implementation of the Deep High-Resolution network (HRNet){\cite{SXLW19}} pretrained with the MPII Human Pose dataset{\cite{MPII}} to detect keypoint locations.
+The network outputs 15 joint locations of each frame: ankles, knees, hips, shoulders, wrists, elbows, upper neck, and head top.
+For each dataset, the skeleton joints are first arranged as a 3D tensor of size $2\times 32\times 15$ by concatenating the detected joint locations from 32 frames of the generated clips.
+The transformed samples from the three datasets are merged for analysis, and the merged dataset is split randomly into training and testing sets that contain 70\% (84 falls and 1346 non-falls) and 30\% (29 falls and 579 non-falls), respectively.
+We note that it takes around 94 milliseconds to detect 15 joint locations for each frame on a V100 GPU.
+So, it takes about 3.008 seconds to generate a 3D tensor from extracted skeleton joints of 32 frames.